rare-freertr/RARE-web/docs/index.md

 ## **How to use this site**
 You'll find in this page various guides that will help you deploy and use **RARE/FreerTr** router.
+!!!
+Note
+    This documentation site is a `work in progress`, so don't be surprised if feels "incomplete".
+We are working hard on providing relevant material so you can quickly start your RARE/freeRtr journey in the best possible way.

 <!-- There are 3 categories of documentation: